Equinix Metal is venturing into new territory as we look to bring future-forward software practices to the arcane world of BMCs and firmware.

 Most of the implementation work took place in the Linux kernel for gathering thermal data from the CPU and other components on the motherboard.
 Because the chassis we use with our E3C246D4I systems handle thermal management outside of the system board itself, our port does not provide fan control – configuring OpenBMC's existing PID controller to add this functionality could be a good first project for an enterprising new OpenBMC developer, however!

 We want to support the community with our development work and make OpenBMC more accessible, so you don't have to buy a $10,000 server just to get access to this one inexpensive part of it (BMC hardware itself doesn't cost much).
-If you’re a visual learner, come see our Twitch stream as we convert a standard retail board to OpenBMC on April 28th at noon PDT.
+If you’re a visual learner, come watch as we convert a standard retail board to OpenBMC on From the Fortress: OpenBMC.

 Shout out to AsRock Rack